-- ▶ The work presented by the candidate was audible, clear and accurate some of the time and there was some use of vocal and physical skills within the space to support characterisation and/or narrative. - ▶ The candidate demonstrated some understanding of the material in the performance. - ▶ The candidate performed the original scene with some coherence and clarity. - There was an awareness of audience and confidence in delivering a performance some of the time. - The candidate reflected on the work with some confidence, communicating some understanding of the material.
+- ▶ The work presented by the candidate was audible, clear and accurate some of the time and there was some use of vocal and physical skills within the space to support characterisation and/or narrative. - ▶ The candidate demonstrated some understanding of the material in the performance. - The candidate performed the original scene with some coherence and clarity. - ▶ There was an awareness of audience and confidence in delivering a performance some of the time. - ▶ The candidate reflected on the work with some confidence, communicating some understanding of the material.

-- ▶ The work presented by the candidate was hesitant and lacked audibility, clarity and/or accuracy.
-There was little use of physical skills within the space and there was little evidence of preparation. - The candidate demonstrated a limited understanding of the material in the performance. - ▶ The candidate struggled to perform the original scene and to create an imagined situation. - ▶ There was limited awareness of audience. - ▶ The candidate communicated a limited understanding of the material in the reflection.
+- The work presented by the candidate was hesitant and lacked audibility, clarity and/or accuracy.
+There was little use of physical skills within the space and there was little evidence of preparation. - ▶ The candidate demonstrated a limited understanding of the material in the performance. - ▶ The candidate struggled to perform the original scene and to create an imagined situation. - ▶ There was limited awareness of audience. - ▶ The candidate communicated a limited understanding of the material in the reflection.

 EXAM REQUIREMENTS FURTHER INFORMATION MARKS Task 1: Performance The candidate performs ONE monologue from memory. (maximum time: 4 minutes) The monologue can come from a published play, book of monologues or be adapted from a novel.
-Full details of how to prepare for this task are on pages 96-98.
-30 Task 2: Performance The candidate performs EITHER a prepared mime OR an original speech/scene devised by the candidate from memory based on one of the following: 'The Disappointment' 'The Best Day of My Life' 'Terror' 'The Surprise Party' 'The Heroine/Hero saves the Day' (maximum time: 4 minutes) Full details of how to prepare for this task are on pages 96-98.
-30 Task 3: Character development The candidate performs ONE original scene showing their character in a situation that takes place either immediately before or immediately after the events of the piece performed in task 1. (maximum time: 2 minutes) ▶ Full details of how to prepare for this task are on page 99.
-20 Task 4: Reflection The candidate demonstrates their knowledge and understanding of the performance material and processes through a prepared reflection. (maximum time: 4 minutes) Full details of how to prepare for this task and the set questions are on pages 85-95.
+For full details on how to prepare for this task, see Section 15: Exam guidance: Performance tasks.
+30 Task 2: Performance The candidate performs EITHER a prepared mime OR an original speech/scene devised by the candidate from memory based on one of the following: 'The Disappointment' 'The Best Day of My Life' 'Terror' 'The Surprise Party' 'The Heroine/Hero saves the Day'. (maximum time: 4 minutes) For full details on how to prepare for this task, see Section 15: Exam guidance: Performance tasks.
+30 Task 3: Character development The candidate performs ONE original scene showing their character in a situation that takes place either immediately before or immediately after the events of the piece performed in task 1. (maximum time: 2 minutes) For full details on how to prepare for this task, see Section 16: Exam guidance: Character development tasks.
+20 Task 4: Reflection The candidate demonstrates their knowledge and understanding of the performance material and processes through a prepared reflection. (maximum time: 4 minutes) For full details on how to prepare for this task and the set questions, see Sections 11-13: Reflection task.
 20